Troian Bellisario Says Preparing For Meghan Markle And Prince Harry’s Wedding Caused Anxiety

 Bellisario then spent a moment revisiting her role as Spencer Hastings on Pretty Little Liars.
 She said most of the stories told on the series were insane but the craziest episode, in her opinion, had to be the one that found the best friends trapped inside a dollhouse.

-As for upcoming projects, Bellisario said she hoping to direct a lot more in the future.
+As for upcoming projects, Bellisario said she’s hoping to direct a lot more in the future.